Poros

 that are not tourist oriented and some of

-the better restaurants wich are frequented
+the better restaurants which are frequented

-by locals and knowledgable
+by locals and knowledgeable

 travelers. |